 Consider Your Storage Space

 You’ll want to consider how much space you have to stow away your portable fire pit.
-For example, if your RV is smaller with limited space, you might need a compact fire pit (like the Camco 58035 Big Red Campfire Compact tabletop fire pit bowl) or a foldable fire pit (like the Fireside Outdoors Pop-Up Fire Pit).
+For example, if your RV is smaller with limited space, you might need a compact fire pit (like the Camco 58035 Big Red Campfire Compact tabletop fire pit bowl) or a foldable fire pit (like the Fireside Outdoor Pop-Up Fire Pit).
 If you have space to transport a larger portable fire pit, the Solo Stove Ranger or Ukiah’s Tailgater II and Tailgater X are all great options.
 Or, you can choose an intermediate-sized pit, like the Suburban 3033A Voyager Fire Pit.

 Know Your Preferred Fuel Source